QSaman/DotFiles/README.md

 $ sudo apt install rcm
 ```

-# Use the Dot Files

-It's not mandatory but it's recommended to clone the repo like this:
+For other platforms refer to the official [site](https://github.com/thoughtbot/rcm).

+# Usage

+It is recommended to clone this repository to `~/.dotfiles`:

 ```
 git clone https://github.com/QSaman/DotFiles.git ~/.dotfiles
 ```

-Then create the `~/.rcrc` with the following content.
-Feel free to change it according to your preferences.
-For more information run `man rcrc`.
+Then create `~/.rcrc` file with the following content.
+Feel free to change it according to your preferences:

 ```
 TAGS="vim tmux bash"
 EXCLUDES="README.md LICENSE"
 ```

+For more information run `man rcrc`.
 Then run the following command:

 ```
 $ rcup -d "$PWD" -v
 ```

-After it make sure to source `~/.my_shellrc`.
-For Bash add the following line to `~/.bashrc`:
+Finally make sure to source `~/.my_shellrc`.
+For `bash` add the following line to `~/.bashrc`:

 ```
 . "$HOME"/.my_shellrc